About Us

 NTN is the Australian focal point for the International POPs Elimination Network (IPEN) and works towards the full implementation of the Stockholm Convention on Persistent Organic Pollutants (POPs)2001 and other global chemical conventions.
 NTN is a member of the NGO delegation to the POPs Review Committee which is the UN scientific committee assessing new POPs’ nominations.

-NTN represented Australian and global NGOs at the OECD Chemical Joint Meetingsand was actively involved in the Intergovernmental Forum on Chemical Safety (IFCS), providing an Australian focal point for their INFOCAP information and capacity building program.
+NTN represented Australian and global NGOs at the OECD Chemical Joint Meetings and was actively involved in the Intergovernmental Forum on Chemical Safety (IFCS), providing an Australian focal point for their INFOCAP information and capacity building program.
 NTN participates in the Strategic Approach to International Chemical Management and is part of the NGO delegation to the negotiations for a Mercury treaty.

-NTN support communities involved in hazardous waste management, pesticides and environmental health issues.
+NTN supports communities involved in hazardous waste management, pesticides and environmental health issues.
 Our committee members are involved in a range of national advisory bodies including the Hazardous Waste Reference Group, the Stockholm Stakeholders Reference Group, the National Industrial Chemicals Notification Assessment Scheme (NICNAS) Community Engagement Forum and Australian Pesticides and Veterinary Medicines Authority committees.
 We also participate in related technical advisory panels.

 National Coordinator: Jo Immig (NSW)

-Assis.Coordinator/Senior Advisor: Dr Mariann Lloyd-Smith (NSW)
+Assistant Coordinator: Dr Mariann Lloyd-Smith (NSW)

 Public Officer: Julia Pitts (ACT)